← All posts

 How do older adults in Raleigh get help with heating bills?

-Apply through Wake County DSS for LIEAP, a one-time annual heating payment, and the Crisis Intervention Program for a heating or cooling emergency.
+Apply through Wake County Health and Human Services at 919-212-7000 for LIEAP, a one-time annual heating payment, and the Crisis Intervention Program for a heating or cooling emergency.
 Seniors 60 and older and disabled adults get a priority sign-up window.

 What transportation help is there for Wake County seniors?